jonathanmeaney-lmk/globale_store/README.md

 1. I want to sign up as a registered user of the GlobALE store.

-2. As a registered user, I want to log in to the GlobALE store.
+2. As a registered user, I want to sign in to the GlobALE store.

-3. As a logged in user, I want to have view my personalized user profile and make changes to my profile details.
+3. As a signed in user, I want to view my personalized user profile and make add/update my delivery details.

-4. As a logged in user, I want to view past orders.
+4. As a signed in user, I want to view past orders.

+5. As a signed in user, I want to log out of the GlobALE store.

-5. As a registered user, I have forgotten my password and would like to reset it in order to log in.
+6. As a signed in user, I have forgotten my password and would like to reset it in order to sign in.

 **Storing items for purchase and making purchases**

-1. Having chosen a project I want to purchase, I want to select the quantity of the product and add it a shopping cart to make them available for purchase at a later point.
+1. Having chosen a project I want to purchase, I want to select the quantity of the product and add it to a shopping cart to make it available for purchase at a later point.

-2. I want easily view my shopping cart at any point, and delete or update products or items currently in my shopping cart.
+2. I want to easily view my shopping cart at any point, and delete or update products or items currently in my shopping cart.

 3. I want to proceed to purchase the items in my shopping cart.